cmars/juju-ansible/README.md

 Usage
 -----
-juju-ansible dynamically creates an inventory file from the status of your current Juju environment.
+juju-ansible builds a dynamic inventory from the status of your current Juju environment.
 All other arguments are passed on to Ansible:

     $ juju ansible <group> [ansible arguments...]
     $ juju ansible-playbook [ansible-playbook arguments...]

-Or send the inventory file to stdout without executing Ansible:
+Or use juju-ansible as a dynamic inventory script:

-    $ juju ansible --show
+	$ ansible all -i /path/to/juju-ansible ...

-Groups are defined for each service.
-The machines allocated to each service is put in that group.
-Depending on how you map your services onto machines, these could overlap.
+Groups are currently defined for each service and series.

 Example
 -------